 This digital marketing strategy is a part of a lead generation strategy that is focused on increasing businesses’ market prospects.
 Aside from targeting leads of the same interest, this strategy can even grab others’ attention and motivate them to try the business themselves.

 Website design service in the UK has become a great source of investment for most businesses, small or large scale.
-Last 2015, a total of 30% of ecommerce traffic came from mobile devices.
+Last 2015, a total of 30% of eCommerce traffic came from mobile devices.
 With this, businesses engaged in developing their websites where all their customers worldwide can easily access them.
 Just in 2015, 52% of small and medium enterprises (SMEs) have created mobile-optimized websites over Europe.

 There are currently a great number of agencies offering website design services businesses in the UK which has an average revenue of $5 million.
 Having such great profit from UK businesses, there is indeed no doubt that UK businesses take pride in using digital marketing techniques to leverage gains and outcomes.

 In a study, it was forecasted that the digital advertising revenue in the UK by mobile is expected to be higher than PC.
 With an estimate of 10.353 billion U.S. dollars of revenue, mobile ousted PC which only has expected revenue of 7.15 billion U.S. dollars.
 This means to show that the usage of digital marketing in the UK is rampant and timely.

 Despite having a greater and wider range of audiences, big businesses still invest in marketing.
-With a recorded 5.7 million private sector businesses last 2017 in the UK, only a small number of it are big businesses.
+With a recorded 5.7 million private-sector businesses last 2017 in the UK, only a small number of it are big businesses.
 By this fact, many might believe that they do not need to do any marketing activities at all.
-But as what they always say, just because you are currently on the top does not mean you will continue to do so.
+But as they always say, just because you are currently on the top does not mean you will continue to do so.
 Thus no matter how big they are currently now, they will still invest and play the marketing game but just on a totally different level.